 If you go out partying the night before you're just going to end up like Stan - and have a friend like Mike smugly ready, telling you 'this is this'.

 3) KIT REDUCTION

 The more kit we have, the easier it is to get confused.
-Take downhill boots instead of touring ones when you're going hiking backcountry.
-Owning one set of skis and boots is always less of a faff, though less interesting.
-But having only one ski'snowboard jacket means that, at least, you'll always have your ski pass in the pocket.
+Right boots for right bindings?
+Owning one set of skis and boots for all conditions is always less of a faff, though less interesting.
+And having only one ski/snowboard jacket means that, at least, you'll always find your ski pass in the pocket.

 4) CHECK LIST

 It might be anal, but a check list is always a good way of making sure you have everything.
 Just don't lose the list.
 You could, at the risk of being completely anal, write SKI PASS, GLOVES, GOGGLES on the a piece of paper taped to the back of the front door.

 Keeping everything together and in the same place prevents endless searches around the apartment/chalet/car.
 Put all your kit on one shelf including socks, buff, sunglasses.